MichaelMCE/libmylcd/README.md

-libmylcd is a modular multi-platform framebuffer API framework library designed to provide low level access to 2D hardware via a video framebuffer. libmylcd contains an API's for drawing, plotting, printing text, scaling, rotating, copying, moving, loading and saving of images and frames and scrolling of images/frames & text too.
+libmylcd is a modular multi-platform framebuffer API framework library designed to provide low level access to 2D hardware via a video framebuffer.<br/>
+libmylcd contains an API's for drawing, plotting, printing text, scaling, rotating, copying, moving, loading and saving of images and frames and scrolling of images/frames & text too.
 With two proportional font engines, supporting ASCII and Unicode (wide character) font sets, enabling the support of non-ASCII character sets such as traditional and simplifed Chinese.

-There isn't anything in the way of documentation but viewing mylcd.h and the examples should give you enough to get started.
+Viewing mylcd.h and the examples should give you enough to get started.
 In the mean time here follows a quick 'it'll-get-you-started' lesson.